Spam didn't disappear because people stopped sending it. It disappeared because the inbox got a filter.

 Spam was visible because it came from outside.
 The inbox filter worked because the signal was strong: unknown sender, no prior relationship, suspicious domain.
 Something in the message declared itself as noise.

 The decoding burden is invisible because it comes from inside.
 The communication is from a person you work with, in a format you recognize, on a topic that's legitimate.
-Nothing triggers a filter, because there is no filter, because nothing about the signal looks like noise.
+Nothing triggers a filter.
+There is no filter.
+Nothing about the signal looks like noise.

 The productivity story makes this structural.
 AI adoption inside most enterprises is measured at the generation end: time saved drafting emails, documents produced per employee, summaries generated across functions.
 These metrics capture the sender's experience.
 They don't capture what happens downstream.
 The person who saved twenty minutes generating a vendor brief doesn't appear in the same dashboard as the three colleagues who each spent twenty minutes making sense of it.
 The org's AI productivity number went up.
 The aggregate cost went up too.
 Only one of those is being tracked.